mrjohnokolie/dem-enhancement/README.md

 # dem-enhancement
 Python codes for DEM error prediction using gradient-boosted decision trees, with default and Bayesian-optimised hyperparameters.
 Includes error metrics, explainability with PDP and SHAP and other extras.
+For more info, contact Chukwuma Okolie - cjohnokolie@gmail.com